 At the turn of the 20th century, African American residents of Americus were not allowed in the local hospital.
 A “Colored Hospital” was built in 1923 to not only serve them, but train African American doctors.
 The building is currently being restored to become the Americus-Sumter County Civil Rights and Cultural Center.
 There will be historic photographs, original hospital beds and equipment, and it will serve as a place for community events.

 The Victorian Gothic Campbell Chapel A.M.E.
 Church next door, designed by L.H.
-Persely, Georgia’s first registered African American architect, is scheduled for renovations and renewed operations as well.
+Persley, Georgia’s first registered African American architect, is scheduled for renovations and renewed operations as well.

 Amphitheatre